Information on Travelling to Lapland During Coronavirus

 Will my insurance cover me for Coronavirus interruption?

-If the Foreign and Commonwealth Office advice is not to travel to your destination, then you would not need to pursue an insurance claim: we would refund you directly or via your travel agent.
+If the Foreign and Commonwealth Office advice is not to travel to Finland, then you would not need to pursue an insurance claim: we would refund you directly or via your travel agent.
 However, we strongly recommend that you take adequate travel insurance to cover your individual requirements.
 If you or one of your party were to fall ill and were unable to travel, for example, then you would need to take up the claim with your insurance provider.
 Similarly, if you were to fall ill whilst on holiday, you would need to pursue an insurance claim.
 You should still ensure you have adequate winter ski and sports cover which includes snowmobiling and husky sledding.
 For further information on our insurance policy, please visit www.campbellirvinedirect.com/transun

 Will we have to wear masks on the aircraft?